Award for Long and Distinguished Service

 Sandy Sauers

-Using material from GSMD, Sandy recently put together a booklet containing a brief biography of all Mayflower Pilgrims with descendants.
-It is concise and portable, making a great reference guide for our members and others who may have an interest in Mayflower ancestry.
+In another wonderful contribution, Sandy used materials from the General Society of Mayflower Descendants to compile a booklet containing brief biographies of all Mayflower Pilgrims with descendants.
+Concise and portable, it has become a cherished and practical reference guide for members and anyone with an interest in Mayflower ancestry.

 2022 Texas Mayflower Society Annual Award Recipient